Flammulina filiformis: Distribution and habitat

-Nutritional profile
+Nutrition

 Enoki mushrooms are 88% water, 8% carbohydrates, 3% protein, and contain negligible fat (table).
-In a 100-gram reference serving, enoki mushrooms provide 153 kJ of food energy and are an excellent source (20% or more of the Daily Value) of the B vitamins, thiamine, niacin, and pantothenic acid, while supplying moderate amounts of riboflavin, folate, and phosphorus (table).
+In a reference amount of 100 g, enoki mushrooms provide 37 calories of food energy, and are a rich source (20% or more of the Daily Value, DV) of niacin (46% DV), and pantothenic acid (28% DV), while supplying moderate amounts of thiamine, riboflavin, folate, and potassium (12-19% DV, table).

-Potential health benefits

-The nutritional value of F. filiformis has long been recognised, which makes them an object of interest in current research.
-F. filiformis is a rich source for carbohydrates, proteins and unsaturated fatty acids as well as several noteworthy micronutrients and dietary fiber.

-While its nutritional value and culinary applications are well established, recent studies have begun exploring its potential medicinal properties in greater depth.
-Several bioactive molecules from various chemical classes have been isolated from F. filiformis extracts, showing promising potential for future applications as nutraceuticals or dietary supplements.
-Moreover, bioactive polysaccharides derived from F. filiformis have demonstrated to exhibit a broad spectrum of bioactivities, including anticancer, immunomodulatory, and anti-neurodegenerative effects.
-However, the precise mechanisms underlying these actions remain unclear and warrant further investigation in future research.

-In conclusion, F. filiformis holds significant promise as both a functional food and a nutraceutical, and may serve as an interesting source of bioactive compounds for therapeutic and pharmaceutical purposes.

 Uses

 F. filiformis has been cultivated in China since 800 AD.
 Commercial production in China was estimated at 1.57 million tonnes per annum in 2010, with Japan producing an additional 140,000 tonnes per annum.
-The fungus can be cultivated on a range of simple, lignocellulosic substrates including sawdust, wheat straw, and paddy straw.
+The fungus can be cultivated on a range of simple lignocellulosic substrates including sawdust, wheat straw, and paddy straw.
 Enokitake are typically grown in the dark, producing pallid fruitbodies having long and narrow stipes with undeveloped caps.
 Exposure to light results in more normal, short-stiped, colored fruitbodies.